CCam20/Polymorphism-Composition-Homework/README.md

-# Polymorphism-Composition-Homework

-What does the word 'polymorphism' mean?
+---What does the word 'polymorphism' mean?
----

 What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.